portlandcodeschool/ios/schedule.md

     * Customize cell layout
     * Static/dynamic cells.
     * UIRefreshControl

+# Week 4

+## 7. Unit testing and clean code *1 Dec 2014*
+  * Plan
+    * Why unit testing is important
+    * Creating a project with XCTest
+    * Importing OCMock
+    * Tips for how to make testing easier
+    * Clean methods
+    * Functionaly programming tips
+  * Expectations
+    * Explain why you should write unit test
+    * Create a new subclass of NSObject, write a method called addFour that takes one number and adds 4 and returns the new number.
+Write a unit test that proves that given 0 it returns 4.
+Given 131 it returns 135.
+    * Write a clean method that takes an index.
+Create an array with 3 strings.
+The method should return the string for the passed in index.
+Write unit tests to prove your method will pass index 0, -1, and 22;
+    * Explain the difference between Command and Query methods.

 ## 8. Interface Builder - child controllers, containers, and tab controller *4 Dec 2014*
   * Plan